tersoo-atsen/php-pdo-crud/README.md

 # PHP PDO CRUD #
-Simple App to Demo CRUD with PHP and PDO
+Simple app to demo CRUD with PHP and PDO